daniel-ilett/blog/_posts/2020-01-19-tut4-6-portal-recursion.md

 We've reached the end of our journey with portal rendering, capping things off with fully recursive portals!
 We've come a long way - with a bit of extra polish and a few more edge cases crossed off the list, you could feasibly use these as a mechanic in your game.
 I hope you've learned something during our journey - we've explored many concepts while creating this effect.
 I had originally planned to include an article on particles and other effects to make our portals look a little nicer, but in the end I decided that it was more important to get this article out sooner - and I may return to do an article on particle effects in the future.

-I'm planning to take a break until early February in order to work on the next set of tutorial artcles.
+I'm planning to take a break until early February in order to work on the next set of tutorial articles.
 Until that time, I hope you have fun building on the foundations this series provided!

 <hr/>